koynoyno/chinesetab/README.md

 No ads, no tracking, and free for everyone.

-Watch me building in public, vote for features, and support building the greatest extension for fun Chinese microlearning.
+Watch me building in public, vote for features, and contribute to building the greatest extension for fun Chinese microlearning.

 <a href="https://ko-fi.com/chinesetab" title="谢谢你~"><img align="left" src=images/panda_easter.png><h1><strong>I'm in!</strong></h1></a>